Actinic keratoses, also known as solar keratoses, are dry scaly patches of skin caused by damage from years of sun exposure.

 Actinic keratoses can often be managed by your us or your GP, but we may need to refer you to see a skin specialist (dermatologist) for further assessment if:

-- we is not certain about your diagnosis
+- we are not certain about your diagnosis

 - we think one or more of your patches may be cancerous or at a high risk of becoming cancerous